velmurugan-balasubramanian/framework-doc/src/react/README.md

 ::: tip
-All the app locations and interface methods in a React app should point to the same template html file, for eg: index.html or the custom html defined by you in the Webpack config, though it is possible to use multiple html files and initialize fresh_client.js in all the html files, it is not recommended.
+All the app locations and interface methods in a React app should point to the same template HTML file, for eg: index.html or the custom HTML defined by you in the Webpack config, though it is possible to use multiple HTML files and initialize fresh_client.js in all the HTML files, it is not recommended.
 :::

 ## Custom Webpack Config